 Oyaji is a warm but informal way to say father.
 This is equivalent to the English term ‘my old man’.
 You can use this term in a casual setting.
 You can use this term when you are referring to your dad lovingly to someone else.

-There are also some people who call their fathers Oyaji.
+Some people call their fathers Oyaji.

 Here are some examples of how Japanese call their parents (father):